Minervan Empire

 As far back as the 2010s, there were groups of men and women who identified as Pagans and Wiccans that eventually grew frustrated with being marginalized as a religion.

-By 2040, many of these groups had coalesced into a rising new form of paganism centered around Cybele, an old Phrygian Goddess of Nature.
+By 2050, many of these groups had coalesced into a rising new form of paganism centered around Cybele, an old Phrygian Goddess of Nature.
 Led by women, its membership formed a confederation of tribes that lived in the wilderness lands throughout the world.
 They rejected technology, preferring to use hand tools, natural remedies, the spoken word, and memorization.

 In 2066, a Cybelian tribe located in the foothills of Colorado, along the banks of the Arkansas River, gave birth to a girl they named Teasel.
-She was found to have extraordinary mental powers, being able to predict outcomes with amazing accuracy by computing conditions and factoring in her knowledge of science, nature, and humanity.
+She was found to have extraordinary mental powers, being able to foresee outcomes with amazing accuracy by computing conditions and factoring in her knowledge of science, nature, and humanity.
 She could predict where herds were moving, where fish were spawning, and where predators were prowling.
 She could predict the weather, including where tornadoes would form.
 She could even predict where other Cybelian tribes were moving to.

 Characters